The Imperial Show Band: Early years

-In 1960, while still a student at Murrah High School in Jackson, Mississippi, Tim Whitsett formed a musical combo called the Imperial Show Band.
-Whitsett and his bandmates sold Christmas cards to finance the group's first recording sessions.
+In 1960, while still a student at Murrah High School in Jackson, Mississippi, Tim Whitsett formed a musical combo called "The Imperial Show Band".
+Whitsett and his band-mates sold Christmas cards to finance the group's first recording sessions.

 Along with his brother, Carson, and sister, Lucy, Tim continued to perform while a student at nearby Belhaven College.
 Tim was the manager and also played trumpet, harmonica, piano, organ and bass.
 Carson played organ, piano, French horn and trombone.
 Lucy played piano, organ and ukulele.

 In 1964, Hank Martin and Buzz Aldridge, both natives of Sumter, South Carolina joined the group.

 The band was signed to CBS Records in 1966 and recorded on the Epic Records label.
 Their first release under the contract was a "Sad Wing" and "Tia Maria," both written by Carson Whitsett.

 Tim Whitsett's first record "Jive Harp" b/w "Pipe Dreams" was released on Imperial Records when he was sixteen years old.
 Heavily influenced by the sounds of nearby New Orleans, Tim Whitsett & The Imperials would become the most popular band in their home state of Mississippi upon its release.
 They released dozens of R&B, pop, and instrumental records, usually written by Whitsett or co-written with his brother Carson, which were issued on a variety of labels, including Epic, Whitsett's own Rim, and the Jackson label-based Ace, whose president Johnny Vincent was a mentor to Whitsett on his music business.
 Some of these were sizeable local hits throughout the South and became popular when pirated in England.
 These 45s are now considered collectables, and Tim Whitsett records sell for very high prices on websites like eBay.

 The band became one of the first integrated musical acts to gain notoriety in the 1960s.